 Note II: If you are a Pro plan subscriber and above or selected bundles user, you can also get Density Maps per Vessel Type or Vessel Size by simply clicking on the relevant tab - note that for some Vessel Types (Cargo, Tankers, Fishing, Containers) you can select by Size at the same time.

 Depending on your Type selections, the layers of the Density Maps will have the respective colour for easier identification.
 For example:

 - Vessel Type layers will be coloured blue for Passengers Vessels, red for Tankers and so on.

-Note that each option has its own opacity slider so that you can determine not only which ones to be displayed but, also, the opacity of the respective layer.
+Note III: Each option has its own opacity slider so that you can determine not only which ones to be displayed but, also, the opacity of the respective layer.

 Moreover, you are able to define the order of the Vessel Types categories.
 Simply, drag any Vessel Type box to re-order it in place.
 This will result in altering the displayed Density Maps.
 The Vessel Types that you order higher on the list will overcoat the others on the Live Map.
 For example, suppose you wish to get Density Maps mainly for Tankers.
 Then, you should drag them to the top of the Vessel Types list so that the red layer will be displayed on top of the rest.
 In short, you are able to focus on the Type(s)you are mostly interested in.

 Tip: You are also able to crossfade between years regarding a specific vessel type or size.
 Simply, activate both years and select the vessel type of choice.
 The respective opacity slider can now be used to crossfade (similarly to the All Traffic slider).